Portugal is one of the cheapest countries in Europe for visitors and offers accommodation options at both ends of the price (and comfort) scale.

 These are some general ideas.
 See the Accommodation entry under Directory & Listings for specific information – and please don’t forget to add to the listings if you know of anywhere that’s worth adding.

 There’s also a glossary of useful Portuguese words and phrases relating to accommodation.

 Warmshowers is “a free worldwide hospitality exchange for touring cyclists”.
 We’ve used it in a number of countries and met many lovely people.

 CouchSurfing is another internet-based hospitality network.
 Never used it personally but many others seem to think it’s great.

-Portuguese campsites can be heaving in July and August – that’s when most of Portugal seems to go on holiday.
+Portugual’s campsites (or camping grounds if you prefer) can be heaving in July and August – that’s when most Portuguese people to go on holiday.
 Other times of the year you can find huge sites with only a handful of people using them.
 Camping in Portugal is cheap.